xsscx/PatchIccMAX/README.md

 All documentation is in the "docs" directory.
 If you're just getting started, here's how we recommend you read the Introduction for a list of features and libraries included in iccDEV.

-## Quickstart

-Install iccDEV using the Homebrew or NPM package managers:

-`brew install iccdev` or `npm install iccdev`

-To build from source view the [Build documentation](docs/build.md).

 ## Contributing